 So.
 Now what?
 What’s next?
 I have no idea.
 I can say that I don’t have a game plan.
 And I don’t know what the future holds.
 I know that the happy hour took place nearly two weeks ago and I’ve been at several functions since then where da booze was flowin’, including a surprise birthday party in Chelsea at a very luxe restaurant where everyone (and I mean everyone) was drinking; there was an open bar after all.
 A glass of Montepulciano was poured and set by my plate.
 I didn’t even consider drinking it.
 I just passed it off to my husband when his glass was drained.
 I am not worried that I’ll fly off the handle and down a bottle of wine in one sitting, or pour a shot of tequila and slam it, just because.
 I’m worried that I’ll be fine.
 That I’ll drink here and there and be just fine.
 That I’ll be so fine I’ll forget there was ever a problem and lapse into something like nonchalant boozing, where the night never ends and the fun is never enough and the consequences are never real.
 That’s what I’m afraid of.
 And I think it’s a reasonable fear.
 A healthy fear.
 Some might say, a fear that needs not be tested.
 But that wouldn’t be me, would it.
 That wouldn’t be true to my desire for change.
 I like to test things—not people, unless you count myself.
 And all of this is only a test.

 On a side note: this week I went to Bikram Yoga for the first time in my life.
 I went after work, with a wonderful girlfriend.
-And please let me just say, that experience generated a feeling that perhaps stands as the best feeling of my adult, and young, life.
-My God, it was really amazing.
+And that experience generated a feeling that felt truly awe-like.
+And went it faded, it was still there.